-Objection to processing
+Right to object to processing

-Data Subjects may request (in a civil litigation) that data processing be stopped, that no data be disclosed to third parties, or that the personal data be corrected or destroyed (see article 15 para.
+Data subjects may request (in a civil litigation) that data processing be stopped, that no data be disclosed to third parties, or that the personal data be corrected or destroyed (see article 15 para.
 1 DPA).
 It is important to note that data processing may be blocked by preliminary injunctions.